flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b4-ReMatch-project/_index.md

 supervisor = "Sowmya Guru"
 +++

-ReMatch is a web application that **matches employees and recruiters** by use of the **Elasticsearch** data analytics engine which determines a compatibility score based on their individual profiles.
+ReMatch is a web application that **matches employees and recruiters** by use of the **Elasticsearch** data analytics engine, which determines a compatibility score based on their individual profiles.
 The users are able to **view matches** that have the highest compatibility to their own criteria, **see the detailed information** of their matches and **express interest** if they choose to.
 Head over [here](https://rematch-htw.herokuapp.com) to explore our application.

 {{<mediathek id="dd8658dafc23d658410aff9c4f4ecf14">}}